10up/gutenberg-best-practices/training/Block-Based-Themes/01-overview.md

 - You should use the `theme.json` file as the source of truth for your design tokens and settings, but write your styles in CSS files.
 - You should write your CSS for individual blocks in separate CSS files in the `assets/css/blocks` folder.
 - WordPress does some code splitting and critical CSS extraction for you in block based themes.
+- The [Create Block Theme plugin](https://wordpress.org/plugins/create-block-theme/) is a must-have for building block based themes.